 We can take this in a number of ways.
 First, in producing an object, a worker expends a certain amount of effort.
 The effort is directed towards the object.
 Hence, the object is a repository of labor that the worker cannot get back.
 It is permanently expended, formed into and represented by the object.
 Second, there is a more metaphysical reading in which labor is the objectification of some part of the essence of the worker.
 Labor is a form of self-actualization.

-There is something intuitive about this idea, whether or not it is in Marx.
+There is something intuitive about this idea, whether or not it is Marx’s.
 The products of our labor represent a part of ourselves.
 Why is it that, in certain circumstances, we want others to recognize and appreciate what we have made?
 This pride is stripped away under capitalism.
 Our labor becomes nothing more than the means for producing objects that are not our own.
 We are laboring to earn a wage, not to produce an object.

 The second reading makes sense when talking about machines.
 Recall that machines exist due to their resemblance to human beings.
 They are made to perform a certain task that was previously performed by human beings.
 So, in producing a machine, there is an obvious sense in which the machine is the objectification of its human producer.
 In the case of MI, the product is intentionally and explicitly meant to include aspects of its designer.
 It is the externalization of intelligence, the capacity for generalized production itself.
 The MI is not only the result of alienated productive activity, but it is an objectification of the very productive activity that produced it.
 Or more precisely, it is the objectification of what the human producer takes their generalized productive power to be.
 The MI is an embodied form of the designer’s conception of their own intelligence.